 Therapy is an

 Finding the right therapist can sometimes feel like the biggest challenge.
 That’s where SonderMind comes in.
 SonderMind is an online virtual and in-person therapy service that connects licensed therapists with users based on their unique needs.

-Read on to learn more about how it works and whether it’s the right fit for you.
+Read on to learn more about how SonderMind works and whether the service is the right fit for you.

 SonderMind is a service that connects individuals with licensed mental health professionals.